RCollins13/GenomicsToolbox/README.md

 **Contact:** Ryan Collins (rcollins@chgr.mgh.harvard.edu)

-All code copyright (c) 2016 Ryan Collins and is distributed under terms of the MIT license
+All code copyright (c) 2016 Ryan Collins and is distributed under terms of the MIT license.

 ## genesetEnrichment.sh
 Runs a permutation-based statistical enrichment test between two gene sets by sampling from the universal set.